Community Development Block Grant (CDBG) for Mitigation

 • NC Resilient Coastal Communities Program (RCCP)

 • Activity Summary: This state, local and private partnership provides technical and financial assistance to help local communities overcome barriers in coastal resilience and adaptation planning, and to boost local government capacity in the state’s 20 coastal counties.
-NCORR provided partial funding for this program, funding 14 Resilience Strategies for coastal communities created using the RCCP Planning Handbook.
+NCORR provides partial funding for this program, funding 14 Resilience Strategies for coastal communities created using the RCCP Planning Handbook (PDF).
+Completed Resilience Strategies and Project Portfolios are located on the NC Resilient Coastal Communities Program website.

 • Regions Innovating for Strong Economies and Environment (RISE) Regional Resilience Portfolio Program